shrektan/rdocker/README.md

 # rdocker

-The R docker that I use.
-The plan is to have three different images:
+The R docker images that I use:

 - rdocker4ci: for continous integration, containing the core packages
-- rdocker4working: for production and with some additional packages like ROracle, RSQLServer, etc.
+- rdocker4working: for production with more packages like database (ROracle, odbc).

 ## For Local Testing